Michael Seth Silverman

-Michael Seth Silverman is a Canadian specialist in HIV/AIDS and infectious disease and Chief of Infectious Diseases at Saint Joseph’s Health Centre and London Health Sciences Centre, at the University of Western Ontario, in London, Ontario, Canada.
+Michael Seth Silverman is a Canadian specialist in HIV/AIDS and infectious disease and Chief of Infectious Diseases at Saint Joseph's Health Centre and London Health Sciences Centre, at the University of Western Ontario, in London, Ontario, Canada.

 Work in Guyana

 Between 1994 and 2012, Silverman travelled to Guyana to lead medical teams offering free medical treatment to the country's residents when their health system was not able to serve those in remote communities.
 For the first few years Silverman's work was accomplished through Ve'ahavta, a Jewish humanitarian organization based out of Toronto.
 He was the original director of medical operations with the organization.
+A team of doctors, a pharmacist, nurses, and administrators from Canada and the US travelled for two weeks to the remote area of southern Guyana.
+They provided medical care to impoverished villagers and taught basic healthcare skills.

-Dr. Silverman demonstrated that the high prevalence of malaria in some regions of Guyana was leading to widespread use of antimalarial drugs, which then caused bacteria to become resistant to important antibiotics (the quinolones).
+Silverman demonstrated that the high prevalence of malaria in some regions of Guyana was leading to widespread use of antimalarial drugs, which then caused bacteria to become resistant to important antibiotics (the quinolones).
 Malarial control using bednets and other non-antibiotic means could then help prevent the loss of utility of these antibiotics.

-Through his work in Guyana, Dr. Silverman was among the team that discovered the relationship between Yaws in the New World and the outbreak of syphilis in Europe after the discovery of America by Christopher Columbus.
+Through his work in Guyana, Silverman was among the team that discovered the relationship between Yaws in the New World and the outbreak of syphilis in Europe after the discovery of America by Christopher Columbus.
 According to the study, Columbus and his men would have carried the nonvenereal tropical bacteria home, where the organisms may have mutated into a more deadly form in the different conditions of Europe.